 That’s impressive, but perhaps more impressive is the company’s astronomical 70% average ten-year return on capital employed.

-In fact, Hargreaves Lansdown is so profitable that the FCA have launched an investigation into the competitiveness of the investment platform market (although I guess those two facts could be unrelated).
+In fact, Hargreaves Lansdown is so profitable that the FCA has launched an investigation into the competitiveness of the investment platform market (although I guess those two facts could be unrelated).

 Hargreaves Lansdown’s massive growth and profitability are extremely attractive features, but that attractiveness has driven the share price up and the dividend yield down, and today the company’s dividend yield is well-below 2%.